freedomofpress/securedrop-docs/docs/backup_and_restore.rst

    except when you are asked if you want to enable v2 onion services: there, ensure the answer is ``no``.

-   Proceed through the installation, finishing with ``./securedrop-admin tailsconfig``.
-If SSH-over-Tor is configured, run ``ssh app uptime`` and ``ssh mon uptime``  in the Terminal to verify SSH connectivity.
+   Proceed through the installation by running ``./securedrop-admin install`` then ``./securedrop-admin tailsconfig``.
+   If SSH-over-Tor is configured, run
+   ``ssh app uptime`` and ``ssh mon uptime``  in the Terminal to verify SSH connectivity.